 Versatility, and saving money with the continued use of the preferred lenses you already own.

+The inconvenience, no electronic connection between the adapted lens and your camera body.
 A couple of factors are necessary for a lens adapter to work properly.
 First, the camera body "lens registration" space or the expanse between the mount of the lens to

 the sensor or film surface.
 Two, the "throat size" of the mount or the mount diameter.
 An adapter flanked by the body of the camera and a lens from different brands, this

 registration distance of the adapted lens must be larger than the registration distance on the body; plus the lenses throat-size must be less than the throat size on the